 According to Pertamina’s point of view, there are three key factors in implementing NRE:

-- Price of electricity – The expectation is between 6 to 7 cents/kWh, while average of Levelized Cost of Electricity (LCOE) is currently at 10-14 cents/kWh.
+- Price of electricity – The expectation is between 6 to 7 cents/kWh, while the average of Levelized Cost of Electricity (LCOE) is currently at 10-14 cents/kWh.
 The collaboration with funding agencies might be a solution to achieve lower LCOE while sharing risk through partnership and developing an optimal business scheme;

 - Local regulations and B2B collaboration with PLN as the off-taker of electricity in Indonesia;